-Construction has commenced on the Telegraph Point and Comboyne sewerage schemes with commence at Long Flat in July 2019.
+Construction has commenced on the Telegraph Point, Comboyne and Long Flat sewerage schemes.

 Sewage waste disposal within the 3 villages is currently through on-site sewerage management systems, and the new fully reticulated sewerage network will provide a more efficient disposal method, and importantly protect the environment and health of the local community.

 Providing the systems in the 3 villages is a total investment of more than $29 million, which is being funded by Council and includes a NSW State Government contribution of almost $6 million under the Restart NSW Water Security for Regions program.

 Works are currently underway on all three schemes and subject to favourable weather, completion at each location is anticipated to be:-